-Adia McClellan Winfrey, also known as Dr. Dia, is a Doctor of Clinical Psychology, published author, curriculum developer, and mentor to youth around the country.
+Dr. Adia McClellan Winfrey, also known as Dr. Dia, is a Doctor of Psychology, published author, curriculum developer, and mentor to youth around the country.
 She has been an advocate for emotional wellness, social justice, and Hip Hop culture for over 20 years.
 At age 16, she received the honor of Olympic Torchbearer for her activism in these areas.

 Dr. Dia earned her Bachelor of Science degree from Wilberforce University and Doctorate of Psychology degree from Wright State University School of Professional Psychology.
 Her doctoral dissertation, Healing Young People thru Empowerment (H.Y.P.E.) was the first to integrate Hip Hop culture and psychological theories, and was the foundation of her first book Healing Young People thru Empowerment (H.Y.P.E.): A Hip-Hop Therapy Program for Black Adolescent Boys (African-American Images, 2009).